neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/0-token/3-structured-storage/chapter.md

 ## Wrap Up

 Easier than last chapter right?
 Still, we learned about a powerful concept - structured storage - that most if not all contracts will rely on.
 We also saw our first specialized `Buffer` type, the `Address`.
-Once you're done exploring, click `Next Chapter` to proceed.
+Once you're done exploring, click `Next` to proceed.